-Sleep.
-Setting a consistent sleep schedule may help reduce migraines.
-Go to bed and get up about the same time every day, including weekends and holidays.
-Disruptions to your sleep schedule, getting too much or too little sleep, can trigger a headache.
+.
+Go to bed and get up about the same times every day, including on weekends and holidays.
+When you hit the sack at random times or you get too much or too little shut-eye, that can trigger a headache.

-Exercise regularly.
-You may be tempted to avoid exercise, afraid it might trigger a migraine.
-And, although overexertion may trigger a headache in some people, research suggests regular, moderate aerobic exercise may reduce the severity, duration, and number of migraines in many people.
-Regular exercise also helps control stress, another migraine trigger.
+regularly.
+You may be tempted to avoid being active, afraid it might trigger a migraine.
+Overdoing a workout may trigger a headache for some people, but research suggests regular, moderate aerobic exercise may make migraines shorter, less severe, and happen less often for many people.
+It also helps control stress, another trigger.

 Eat regular meals.
-Regular meals are important to maintain level blood sugar.
-A drop in blood sugar can trigger a migraine.
-Also drink plenty of water to avoid dehydration, which can trigger migraine.
+A drop in blood sugar can set off a migraine, so keep it steady by not skipping meals.
+Also, drink plenty of water to avoid dehydration, which can trigger the headaches.

 Limit stress.
 Tension's a common trigger.
 So, take time each day to relax.
 You could: